salesforcecli/plugin-data/messages/bulk.report.md

 # summary

-view the status of a bulk query
+View the status of a bulk query.

 # description

-view the status of a bulk query
-Run this command using the job ID returned from the data:query --bulk command.
+Run this command using the job ID returned from the "<%= config.bin %> data query --bulk" command.

 # examples

+- View the status of a bulk query with the specified ID:

-- <%= config.bin %> <%= command.id %> -i 7500x000005BdFzXXX
+  <%= config.bin %> <%= command.id %> --bulk-query-id 7500x000005BdFzXXX

 # flags.bulkQueryId

-the job ID of the bulk query
+Job ID of the bulk query.